Bhavyyadav25/SlackUptimeMonitor/README.md

 #### You have to have a token so you can send messages to a slack channel!
 Get one here
 https://api.slack.com/docs/oauth-test-tokens

-You need then to export it as an environmental variable or hardcoded
+You need to export it as an environmental variable or hardcoded

 ~~~~
 export SLACK_TOKEN = 'your_token_here'